JWock82/Pynite/README.md

 * matplotlib: used for plotting member diagrams
 * PrettyTable : used to format tabular output
 ## Optional Dependencies
-* vtk: used for visualization - Note that VTK is a little picky about which version of Python you are running.
+* VTK: used for visualization - Note that VTK is a little picky about which version of Python you are running.
 You must run a 64 bit installation of Python, rather than a 32 bit version.
-The latest version of Python 3.8+ is not supported by VTK yet.
-I recommend running a 64 bit version of Python 3.7+.
 VTK does not need to be installed if you don't plan to use the visualization tools built into PyNite.
-* pdfkit: Used for generating pdf reports.
+* PDFKit: Used for generating pdf reports.
 In order to generate pdf reports, PDFKit requires you to have wkhtmltopdf installed on your computer.
 This is a free program available for download at https://wkhtmltopdf.org/downloads.html.
 Once installed, you'll need to help PyNite find it.
 On Windows, this can be done by setting your PATH environment variable to include the path to "wkhtmltopdf.exe" after installation.
 For example, mine is installed at "C:\Program Files\wkhtmltopdf\bin"
 * jinja2: Used for templating reports into HTML prior to HTML-to-pdf conversion.
 * jupyterlab: Only needed if you want to view the derivations used to build PyNite.
 * sympy: Only needed if you want to view the derivations used to build PyNite.